 Ilja Dragunov is not an overnight success.
-In a career that has spanned nearly a decade, Dragunov comes to the ring with an intensity that hasn’t been seen in the WWE for many a year.
-While many may confuse his size as a guise for a talent with great heart, it isn’t a fair assessment of him as an athlete.
+In a career that has spanned nearly a decade, Dragunov comes to the ring with an intensity.
+An intensity that hasn’t been seen in the WWE for many a year.
+While many may confuse his size as a guise for talent with great heart, it isn’t a fair assessment of him as an athlete.
 Trained by former WWE and NXT talent Alexander Wolfe & Rick Baxxter, Dragunov has worked hard to be where he is today.

 The story of Ilja Dragunov isn’t a tale like everyone else.
 Born Ilja Rukober, Dragunov was born in Moscow, Russia, and would immigrate to Germany with his mother when he was only five years of age.
 With no ability to speak the language, Dragunov and his mother would build a life for themselves in their new home.
 He never initially had aspirations of becoming a wrestler.

 His immediate priority was to help his family when he was of old enough.
 Working jobs in a gas station or pizza restaurant to simply provide or his family.
 As he would grow, he would build a family.
 He came from nothing to become something.
 In his own words, becoming a wrestler was never his life’s calling from a young age but was somewhat different.

 ‘It was more or less an accident.
 Basically, everything I do in my life, whether it’s professionally or concerning my family, whatever I begin, everything that fuels me with passion, its what I’ll be invested in long-term.

 So wrestling came into my life – I don’t feel like I chose wrestling, wrestling chose me – and when I had realized that, I thought, “Okay, it’s what I enjoy, that’s what fuels me, that awakens something inside of me.”
 So to me, there was no other option than investing everything into it.
 That’s all I can do.”